josbouten/bioplot/doc/issues.rst

 The software works well with matplotlib-1.3.1.
 With older versions (like 0.99.3) you may encounter that plt.show(block=True) leads to an error message.
 Either upgrade matplotlib or change the statement to::

     plt.show()

+OSX
+---
+Labels in zoo plots on OSX will appear in black on a grey background.